nl2702/Sample_Project_Nan_Li/README.md

 # Sample_Project_Nan_Li

-I built a Principle components analysis model that predicts Yield to Maturity of Chinese Funds USD Bonds using macroeconomic factors such as US-Treasury rate, exchange rate, GDP
-First I acquired and validated this large dataset and manipulate them into a clean framework Then I started with linear models but found out that the multicollinearity introduced huge variance for the coefficients.
+I built a Principle components analysis model that predicts Yield to Maturity of Chinese Funds USD Bonds using macroeconomic factors such as US-Treasury rate, exchange rate, GDP.
+First I acquired and validated this large dataset and manipulate them into a clean framework.
+Then I started with linear models but found out that the multicollinearity introduced huge variance for the coefficients.
 To solve this problem, I tried different methods including reducing the number of predictors, adding ridge and lasso regularization and using PCA models.
 I found out PCA models delivers the most consistent result both in sample and out of sample.

 The Jupyter Notebook has the following contents:
   1. Load data and manipulate data